Hierarchical Distributed Architecture for the Least Allan Variance Atomic Timing: Lower-Level Distributed Control in Hierarchical Atomic Timing Architecture

-whose roots exist inside the open unit circle if and only if $|2-\lambda\gamma_{\rm s}(1+\alpha_{s})|-1<1-\lambda\gamma_{\rm s} < 1$.
-Sine the topology is connected, the eigenvalues of $D\mathcal L$ are all positive expect one zero eigenvalue.
+Since the topology is connected, the eigenvalues of $D\mathcal L$ are all positive expect one zero eigenvalue.
 Therefore, the condition \eqref{eq:con_Fz} ensures that $\bm{A}_s$ is marginally Schur-stable.
 According to \cite{olfati2004consensus} and the results in \eqref{eq:sync_est_error}, $z[k]$ is convergent in the sense that